gearpump/gearpump/docs/dev-storm.md

 Storm ackers are dropped since Gearpump has a different mechanism of message tracking and flow control.

+### Task execution

+Each Storm task is executed by a dedicated thread while all Gearpump tasks of an executor share a thread pool.
+Generally, we can achieve better performance with a shared thread pool.
+It's possible, however, some tasks block and take up all the threads.
+In that case, we can fall back to the Storm way by setting `gearpump.task-dispatcher` to `"gaerpump.single-thread-dispatcher"` in `gear.conf`.

 ### Message tracking

 Storm tracks the lineage of each message with ackers to guarantee at-least-once message delivery.
 Failed messages are re-sent from spout.